HorstBaerbel/scpspt/README.md

 scpspt
 ========
 Is a simple cross-platform serial port terminal, thus the name...
+Should at least work on Windows 7 and Ubuntu 14.04.
+If you make it compile in MacOS, pull requests are welcome.

 License
 ========